NASA-IMPACT/csda-piney-point-waterquality/README.md

 ## **Description**

 ### **Raster mask**
+This code will use the DESIS quality image to remove unwanted pixels such as those containing clouds, shadows, haze, etc.

 ### **Image merge**
+Two or images will be merged together to create a mosaic image.

 ### **Band extraction**
+Hyperspectral imagery contains many bands within a specific spectral range.
+For example, there may be 15 bands that are within the blue spectrum.
+Therefore, sometimes it is necessary to extract specific bands.

 ### **Band correlation**
+As noted above, hyperspectral imagery may contain many bands within a specific spectral range.
+Once these are extracted, it may be necessary to determine which band(s) to use.
+There are many techniques to do this.
+This code will extract the band having the highest correlation out of all the input bands.

 ### **Spectral indices**
+Spectral indices are calculated based on specific bands.
+This code will calculate the Normalized Difference Chorophyll Index (NDCI), the Normalized Difference Vegetation Index (NDVI), the Normalized Difference Water Index (NDWI), the Normalized Difference Green/Red Index (NDGRI), the Normalized Difference Red Edge Index (NDRE), and the Normalized DIfference 4.5 Index (ND145).

 ### **Regression model**

 ### **Example results using water quality monitoring**